PREETHI0103/WATER-TANK-VISUALIZER/README.md

 - This is a **frontend-only solution**
 - No external libraries or frameworks are used
-- Designed specifically for **technical interviews and evaluations**
 - Focuses on both **algorithm correctness** and **visual clarity**

 ---